 Planning Permission

 By and large, loft conversions are now considered a ‘permitted development’ to a home, meaning they do not require planning permission provided they do not extend beyond the house’s existing limits – in terms of exterior walls and the roof’s highest point.
 However, there may be some instances in which planning permission is required.
-In order to be sure, you should consult the architects or contractors you intend to retain for your project.
+For instance, if you want to install a loft hatch, you may need permission for this as it makes changes to the roofing of the building.
+They can be a great investment, as they provide roof access for repairs, plus natural light into the loft, but you should check local regulations before installing one.
+You can also consult the architects or contractors you intend to retain for your project, as they will have knowledge of the exact specifics of the law and what is and isn’t allowed.

 Author Profile